Food Allergies In Kids– Are IgG Food Sensitivity Tests Useful?

 They can be.
 But they are not always.

-If left undetected food sensitivities can cause myriad symptoms that involve the skin, the bowel, the brain, behavior, hormones…. just about every body system can be affected because the problem is not the food itself, it's the inflammation being triggered by the food.
+If left undetected food sensitivities can cause myriad symptoms that involve the skin, the bowel, the brain, behavior, hormones…. just about every body system can be affected.

-The IgG test is not a diagnosis of an allergy, nor does it tell us much about the function of the gut; it is just a screening tool to help identify potential irritation.
+The IgG test is not a diagnosis of an allergy; it is just a screening tool to help identify potential irritation.
+It's important to use that information to construct an elimination diet to see if those foods are actually problematic.

 Why Are Food Sensitivities So Common & What Should We Do?

 They're becoming so common because our digestive and immune systems are under increased pressure.
-Here are a few possible reasons for an increase in food sensitivity:

 - Increased exposure to environmental toxins is putting extra burden on our immune systems and making it more likely to over-respond,